Alex Fender © Fender Piano Services 2013 - 2019

-Never do a bank transfer, no matter how good the deal seems.
+If you have not had a technician look at the piano never do a bank transfer, no matter how good the deal seems.
 I’ve heard of people being offered a further discount if they will complete a bank transfer the same day.
 It’s difficult to get your money back if things go wrong.

 Failing that use PayPal - but not if you are there in person.

 If the dealer refuses to accept credit cards or PayPal - walk away and go elsewhere.

 As I have said before - get an independent tuner/technician to have a good look at the piano first.
 It could save you a whole lot of trouble!